Review by the President and CEO

 Vaisala’s President and CEO Kai Öistämö

-We continue to estimate, excluding potential significant changes in market conditions, that our full-year 2025 net sales will be in the range of EUR 590–620 and EBITA will be in the range of EUR 90–105 million.”
+As we move into the fourth quarter, we anticipate that global market uncertainty will remain, making future market developments difficult to predict.
+We continue to monitor the overall global market situation and are prepared for different scenarios to mitigate possible impacts on our business.
+Despite market uncertainty, we continue to estimate, excluding potential significant changes in market conditions, that our full-year 2025 net sales will be in the range of EUR 590–605 million and EBITA will be in the range of EUR 90–100 million.”